TABLE OF CONTENTS

 The Caring Places to Learn Policy

-The ELSB’S Caring Places to Learn Policy is a comprehensive policy designed to ensure that schools in the Eastern District provide a healthy, safe, and supportive working and learning environment for every student and staff member.
+The PSB’S Caring Places to Learn Policy is a comprehensive policy designed to ensure that schools in the Public Schools Branch provide a healthy, safe, and supportive working and learning environment for every student and staff member.

 The Caring Places To Learn policy is an “umbrella” policy which supports each school’s own policies and practices in this area.

-Achieving and maintaining this positive climate is the responsibility of everyone involved in education in ELSB schools–students, parents, teachers, support staff, and trustees.
+Achieving and maintaining this positive climate is the responsibility of everyone involved in education in PSB schools–students, parents, teachers, support staff, and directors.
 There are expectations for all members of school communities, and these expectations are met and exceeded daily on a regular basis.
 We continually strive to make sure that our schools are inclusive, supportive, and healthy for all.

 Parents, in particular, are encouraged to inform us immediately about situations which would negatively affect the school’s healthy and supportive environment.
 Sometimes parents are reluctant to contact the school when students may be having a difficult time with a situation, and the situation worsens.
 We can’t guarantee that we can “fix” every situation, but if the school knows about problems early, we can often take steps to prevent the problem from becoming worse.

 Parents are encouraged to become involved with their school to help maintain its safe and caring atmosphere.
-It’s a responsibility of the entire school community.
+This is a responsibility of the entire school community.

 Most discipline problems will be minor in nature and will be handled immediately by the staff members involved.
 Some discipline problems will be referred to the principal and/or vice-principal.
 The administration will talk to the student, teacher, and other appropriate persons and will then communicate the school’s decision to the student, teachers, and where appropriate, the parent/guardian.